chat-sdk/chat-sdk-android/README.md

 }
 ```

-If you are unable to see the map you may have authentication problem, You need to add the package name and SHA to the credentials in your developer console.
+If you are unable to see the map you may have an authentication problem, You need to add the package name and SHA to the credentials in your developer console.

 ##Running the app

-Add Dependency to the firebase module this goes below to the android brackets in your **app** `build.gradle` file.
+Add the dependency to the firebase module.
+This goes below to the android brackets in your **app** `build.gradle` file.

 ```
 @Override
 public void onCreate() {
     super.onCreate();
-    ChatSDKUiHelper.initDefault(); // This is used for the app custom toast and activity transition
+    Chat SDKUiHelper.initDefault(); // This is used for the app custom toast and activity transition

     BNetworkManager.init(getApplicationContext()); // Init the network manager